Archive-SW/rosbridge-usage/README.md

 cd ~/rosbridge-usage
 node app.js

-# access your linux host from another device via web browser.
+# access your linux host from another device's web browser.
 # the address might be 192.168.0.x and the port is 3000.
+# of course, the linux host and another device should use same wireless network.
 ```

 ## Commentary